NEXTBioinformatics/Best-Practices-for-Processing-HTS-Data/source/dnaseq_processing.rst

 The workflow below requires specification of paths to a number of datasets and programs::

 	## Datasets
-	assembly="path to reference genome (e.g. b37) in .fasta format"
-	known_snp="path to list of variants included in dbSNP in .vcf format" known_indels="path to list of known INDELs in .vcf format" regions="path to .bed file specifying regions of interest, e.g. exome-capture kit regions" cosmic="path to .vcf file with known somatic mutations in the COSMIC database"
+	assembly="path to reference genome in .fasta format" known_snp="path to dbSNP variants in .vcf format" known_snp_hc="path to high confidence 1000G SNPs in .vcf format" known_indels="path to Mills and 1000g INDELs in .vcf format" cosmic="path to .vcf file with known coding and non-coding somatic mutations in the COSMIC database" target_regions="path to bed file with target regions for capture kit"

 	## Programs
 	java="path to java 1.8 or newer"
 	gatk="path to gatk .jar file"
 	picard="path to picard .jar file"
+	varscan2="path to varscan2 .jar file"

 - Alignment